-Electronic Arts (EA) (NASDAQ:EA) and Microsoft (NASDAQ:MSFT) have both taken strides in expanding their subscription based services with EA Play and Xbox Game Pass respectively, even collaborating together with EA Play being offered on Xbox Game Pass.
+Electronic Arts (EA) and Microsoft have both taken strides in expanding their subscription based services with EA Play and Xbox Game Pass respectively, even collaborating together with EA Play being offered on Xbox Game Pass.

 Both EA Play and Xbox Game Pass have the same intentions at the heart of their operations; making more games accessible for consumers at a lower but recurring cost.
 Instead of paying a certain amount for each individual game that a consumer purchases, these services allow them to pay a monthly or yearly fee in order to have access to a wider range of downloadable games.

 The shift is real, and for EA they see it happening with some of their top games already as released in their November earnings presentation: